semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ### Git-based permissions {#git-permissions}

 In the fourth part, you can restrict which Git branches and tags are allowed to start a promotion.
-Here you can also block promotions coming from pull requests.
+Here, you can also block promotions coming from pull requests.
 This section is optional.

 To restrict Git-based access:

 <Steps>

-1. Select which branches are enabled for promotions: all, none, or list of allowed branches
+1. Select which branches are enabled for promotions: all, none, or a list of allowed branches.
-2. Select which Git tags are enabled: all, none, or a list of allowed tags
+2. Select which Git tags are enabled: all, none, or a list of allowed tags.
-3. Enable or disable pull requests from triggering promotions
+3. Enable or disable pull requests from triggering promotions.
-4. Press **Next**
+4. Press **Next**.
-5. Press **Create**
+5. Press **Create**.

     <details>
     <summary>Show me</summary>